praekeltfoundation/molo/README.rst

 folder.
 The ``settings/dev.py`` will automatically include those settings for your local development environment.

+Now develop your application and write tests for the features you add.
 Running your tests for Django works as you would expect::

    $ ./manage.py test